estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Settlements form near fertile waterways, creating hierarchies based on access to land and resources.

-Technologies:
+**Technologies:**

 Advanced water management systems, including channels to maintain insect farms and hydrate settlements.

 The development of protective fortresses made from fire-hardened timber and stone to defend key trade hubs.

-Domestication of cockatoos for voice-based messages between courts, reinforcing communication networks.
+Domestication of Cockatoos for voice-based messages between courts, reinforcing communication networks.

-Cultures:
+**Cultures:**

 Queenship Rises: Female leaders, often from Connector lineages, become key figures of governance, diplomacy, and ritual.
-Known as "Flame Bearers," they are both political rulers and symbolic keepers of their hearths.
+Known as Flame Bearers, they are both political rulers and symbolic keepers of their hearths.

-Ritual Fire Diplomacy: Political negotiations often involve elaborate fire-lighting ceremonies and symbolic exchanges of embers.
+Ritual Fire Diplomacy becomes the foundation of political negotiations between territories.

 Courts are structured polycules, with Queens surrounded by advisors representing family units and artisans.

-Biological Changes:
+**Biological Changes:**

 Casques develop larger, more pronounced crests in some populations, signifying lineage and status.